ybc82/ybc82/README.md

-### Hi there 👋
+### YBC's Github

 My interest and work experience include: drones, wheeled robots, legged robots.
-I've worked on the fields of control, localization, embedded, etc.
+I mainly focused on the fields of control & localization.
+I design the algorithms and write real-time embedded software.
 <!--
 **ybc82/ybc82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.